 First, I've noticed that Western parents are extremely anxious about their children's self-esteem.
 They worry about how their children will feel if they fail at something, and they constantly try to reassure their children about how good they are notwithstanding a mediocre performance on a test or at a recital.
 In other words, Western parents are concerned about their children's psyches.
 Chinese parents aren't.
-They assume strength, not fragility, and as a result they behave very differently.
+They assume strength, not fragility, and as a result they behave very differently.She talks about how Chinese mothers kind of overreact with the actions of their children and western parents do not really mind.
+I do not completely agrree with that because i think that not all parents are the same or act the same.

 The parent's relationship with their children is strict in the Chinese side.
 The kid obeys the parents and the kid basically does not have an opinion over what happens, or cannot make important decisions about education or other important stuff.
 The life of a kid who has a Chinese mother seems much harder than the life of a kid who has a western parent.
 The Chinese kid has more obligations as described in the article.
 Kids with Chinese mothers have to really be good in general and seem to have much more pressure than other kids such as American.